JuliaGraphics/ColorSchemes.jl/docs/src/basics.md

 ## Chart of all schemes

-The ColorSchemes module automatically loads a number of predefined schemes, shown in the following illustration.
+The ColorSchemes module automatically provides a number of predefined schemes, shown in the following illustration.
 Each scheme is drawn in three ways: first, showing each color; next, a continuous blend obtained using `get()` with values ranging from 0 to 1 (stepping through the range `0:0.001:1`); and finally a luminance graph shows how the luminance of the scheme varies as the colors change.

-It's generally agreed (search the web for "Rainbow colormaps considered harmful") that you should choose colormaps with smooth linear luminance gradients.
+_It's generally agreed (search the web for "Rainbow colormaps considered harmful") that you should choose colormaps with smooth linear luminance gradients._

 !["all schemes"](assets/figures/colorschemes.png)